BillClinton/Appunto-Auth/README.md

 ### Get The Spark

 Appunto Auth is available via Sparks.
 For info about how to install sparks, go here: http://getsparks.org/install

+If you have the Spark Manager installed, type:
+'php tools/spark install appunto-auth
+(use a backslash on Windows (eg. php tools\spark install appunto-auth)

 ### Copy additional files